 This can all lead to a significant loss for the small businesses, which will not be able to reach their audience as effectively as they did before.
 As of 2020, Facebook was being used regularly by about 160 million businesses to reach their audience base and increase sales and engagement.
 Many of these businesses would now have to rethink their advertising strategy with the new update.
 This is largely the growing concern Facebook expressed it had with the potential updates from Apple.

-3. Effects of iOS 14 updates
+Schedule a Free Consultation3.
+Effects of iOS 14 Updates

 From what has been gathered so far, however, there will be changes, but not all of them so worrisome.
-Here are the major changes the iOS 14 updates will cause-
+Here are the major changes the iOS 14 updates will cause:

 The most important change perhaps is regarding the tracking of user data.
 Since the update offers the choice to allow or disallow tracking, to the user, there will be many users who automatically decide to opt out of it.
 That alone will reduce the overall amount of data at your disposal, as a business.